vvoelz/biceps/doc/source/workflow.rst

 The :class:`biceps.Restraint` class initializes all necessary functions to construct numpy array containing information for BICePs sampling.
 As a parent class, it also includes child classes for different experimental restraints.

-Posteriorsampler
+PosteriorSampler
 ----------------

-The :class:`biceps.Posteriorsampler` class is closely working with the :class:`biceps.Restraint` class.
+The :class:`biceps.PosteriorSampler` class is closely working with the :class:`biceps.Restraint` class.
 A Markov chain Monte Carlo sampling is performed based on the `Metroplis-Hastings criterion <https://en.wikipedia.org/wiki/Metropolis–Hastings_algorithm>`_ .

 Analysis
 --------